Alina Homecare – Blog Header (Purple Version)

 Enhancing safety & comfort at night

 Overnight Care is designed to support people to feel safe and relaxed at night.
-A Caregiver who is nearby can assist with any emergencies or problems that may arise.
+A Caregiver who’s nearby can assist with any emergencies or problems that may arise.
 These issues can range from falls to health concerns or even feelings of anxiety.

 The Carer does more than just be present; they also take care of a person’s health.
-They can make sleeping areas nice by changing bedding and adjusting temperatures if needed to stop the elderly feeling cold.
-This can help lower risks and bring added peace of mind to both the person and their family.
+They can make sleeping areas comfortable by changing bedding and adjusting temperatures if needed to stop the elderly feeling cold.
+This can help lower risks and bring added peace of mind to both the person receiving care and their family.

 Dementia